microprediction/timemachines/README.md

     pip install microprediction

+### Apple M1

+A fluid situation.
 You might try adding the pip argument to skip pep517 if you run into trouble on M1 chips

     pip install whatever --no-use-pep517